BhanuprasadMR/BlockChainTestPlayer/README.md

-# BlockChainTestPlayer
+# BlockChainTestPlayer -Block chain implemented Test player.
-Test player for implementing block chain technology

-This testplayer is being designed to implement block chain technology, in which we store each user responses in blocks, in turn helps admin/organizations to keep track of every activity of the test taker or to avoid changes done to responses even after submitting the test.
-Hence this ensures two way security of the screeing process of an candidate.
+This testplayer is being designed to implement block chain, in which we store each user responses in blocks, in turn which helps admin/organizations to keep track of every activity of the test taker and avoid changes done for the responses through out the process.
+Hence this ensures two way security of the screening process of an candidate.